Tanq16/backhub/README.md

 - GitHub token-based authentication (to be used in an environment variable)
 - Easy restoration capability due to it being local mirror
 - Multi-arch and multi-OS binary for simple one-time usage
+- A unique output provider with a fancy and detailed progress monitoring system

 # Installation